zsnydr/Canopy/README.md

 # Canopy

-Canopy is a one-stop-shop for potential tenants and landlords to rent and list propeties.
+Canopy is a one-stop-shop for potential tenants and landlords to rent and list properties.

 http://www.canopydev.com/